simon-ritchie/apysc/docstring_markdowns/apysc/_type/number_value_interface.md

 ### `__truediv__` method docstring

-Method for true division (return floating point number).<hr>
+Method for true division (returns floating-point number).<hr>

 **[Parameters]**

-- `other`: int or float or NumberValueInterface
+- `other`: NumberValueInterface or int or float
-  - Other value for true division.
+  - Other value for true-division.

 <hr>